AlwaysBorderRadius/mpvnet-desuka/README.md

 4. In **NVIDIA GPUs**:
    - The first time you load any **AnimeJaNai** model, a terminal window will pop up.
 Don’t panic, the engine is creating a `.engine` profile for your PC.

-> Keep in mind AnimeJaNai is heavy: every time you enable it, it’ll take a few seconds to apply.
+- Keep in mind AnimeJaNai is heavy: every time you enable it, it’ll take a few seconds to apply.
   Pause the video before switching models, and do not maximize nor enter full screen while the shader is still loading.

-> *The AnimeJaNai build of mpvnet is very "sensitive", if it’s doing something like loading a model or fading the interface, wait until it finishes before doing something else like seeking backward/forward.*
+- The AnimeJaNai build of mpvnet is very "sensitive", so treat it with care.
+  If it’s doing something like loading a model or fading the interface, wait until it finishes before doing something else like seeking backward/forward.

 5. Now it’s time to learn the **keybinds** so you can actually fully use it :)
-Also check the **changelog** (very interesting!) and the **documentation**.
-Don’t be lazy.
+Also check the **changelog** (very interesting!) and the **documentation** + the documentation of what's included if you want to know more.

 ### 🧯 Troubleshooting